Reedyn/Saga/README.md

 Hop in to [our chatroom](//gitter.im/Reedyn/Saga) and ask the developers directly or send a message to [@reedyn on the official Ghost Slack](https://ghost.slack.com).

+## Supports all major browsers!

+This theme is tested in all major browsers and operating systems thanks to the support and sponsoring from [BrowserStack](https://www.browserstack.com) ♥

 ## Useful information

 ### Quotations